Tropical Donagi theorem: The tropical tetragonal construction

 By \cref{lem:orientable_quotient} and \cref{prop:Donagi_connected}, we know that a class of examples of good towers is the class of generic towers such that the map $\Gtilde\to K$ is a quotient of the trivial octuple cover and $\Gtilde$ is connected.

-Note that, for each fiber of generic type, the tetragonal construction gives two copies of the same type.
+Note that, for each fibre of generic type, the tetragonal construction gives two copies of the same type.
 This does not mean that the tetragonal construction is trivial since the global structure of the tower may change.
-However, these towers keep the same properties when the tetragonal construction: if a tower is a connected quotient of the trivial octuple cover, then it is orientable and the output towers of the tetragonal construction are also connected and quotients of the trivial octuple cover.
-This is and extension of \cite[Proposition~2.14]{röhrleNgonal} to a larger class of towers where $K$ is not necessarily a tree.
+However, the tetragonal construction preserves some properties of the tower: if a tower is a connected quotient of the trivial octuple cover, then it is orientable and the output towers of the tetragonal construction are also connected and quotients of the trivial octuple cover.
+This is an extension of \cite[Proposition~2.14]{roehrleNgonal} to a larger class of towers where $K$ is not necessarily a tree.

 \begin{proposition} Let $\tilde G \to G \to K$ be a good tower and $\tilde C_i \to C_i \to K$ be the two output towers of the tetragonal construction.
 Then the dimensions of the Prym varieties agree, i.e.